All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

-- Learn the essentials of clinical and translational research and how to successfully participate within a research team.
+- The essentials of clinical and translational research and how to successfully participate within a research team.

-- Learn how to protect the integrity and safety of a study.
+- How to protect the integrity and safety of a study.

-- Understand the ethical considerations in study management with regards to the diverse needs of participant populations.
+- Ethical considerations in study management with regards to the diverse needs of participant populations.

-- Learn effective ways to collaborate and communicate study-related challenges and concerns to stakeholders.
+- Effective ways to collaborate and communicate study-related challenges and concerns to stakeholders.